silnrsi/wstr/src/content/docs/topics/writingsystems/ldml.md

 ***Main***

 The "main exemplar" is the list of characters used consistently within the locale.
-For example, the main exemplar in an LDML file for English would contain the standard 26 letters of the English alphabet, A-Z, while the one for Spanish would also contain all of the diacritic characters used in Spanish, such as "á", "ñ", etc. Correct alphabetical order technically does not matter, but is HEAVILY encouraged.
+For example, the main exemplar in an LDML file for English would contain the standard 26 letters of the English alphabet, a-z, while the one for Spanish would also contain all of the diacritic characters used in Spanish, such as "á", "ñ", etc. Correct alphabetical order technically does not matter, but is HEAVILY encouraged.
 All characters should be lowercase.

 Ideally, every character-diacritic combination possible should be listed individually.
 For example, Spanish should contain "a á e é i í n ñ o ó u ú ü" instead of "a e i n o u \u0301 \u0303 \u0308".
 This rule is not always consistently reflected within the files of the SLDR and CLDR, but should be considered "good practice".